Carvales/control-systems-visu-tools/README.md

 ```
 or download zip files.

-2) Choose the tool
+2) Choose the tool in the according folder

-3) Run on Matlab command window the name of the tool
+3) Run in Matlab command window the name of the tool

 Example :